-However, if you consider your product to be truly groundbreaking and worth being presented to a larger public – it is more than possible to be featured not only in medium ranking journals but also hit the top ones.
+However, suppose you consider your product to be truly groundbreaking and worth being presented to a larger public.
+In that case, it is more than possible to be featured in medium-ranking journals and hit the top ones.

 For the crowdfunding PR campaign to be successful, it should be strategized.
 Unless you make a comprehensive master plan, you would not get much coverage.

-Without further ado, here are the 5 steps towards successful crowdfunding PR campaign.
+Without further ado, here are the 5 steps towards a successful crowdfunding PR campaign.

 1) Relevancy is of utmost importance while doing research -in as far in advance as possible.

-A common mistake of most crowd campaigners is the emphasis on the quantity of the media outlets in the database and not the quality.
+A common mistake of most crowd campaigners is the emphasis on the quantity of media outlets in the database, not quality.